Human Resources Management, MS

 Lubin's MS in Human Resources Management program, one of the few in the country to be housed in an AACSB-accredited business school, fully aligns with the Society for Human Resource Management's (SHRM) HR Curriculum Guidebook and Templates.
 The guidelines are part of SHRM's academic initiative to define human resources education standards taught in university business schools and to help universities develop degree programs that follow these standards.

 "One of the reasons I came to Pace is because I wanted to get a job in human resources.
 And I came here, I worked hard, and I actually graduated at the top of my class.
 I said 'Now that I have this degree, I'm going to go out there and get an HR job.'
-And I did just that." —Nisha Lalchandani ’15, Human Resources Manager, Katz Media Group
+And I did just that." —Nisha Lalchandani ’15, HR Manager, Hogarth Worldwide

 Choose Your Career

 - Diversity Director